c-hudson/muddler/README.md

          password are supplied, the user will be logged into at startup /world <world>
          Connect to an already defined world or switch to that world if the world has already ben opened.
+This can be done with the up/down arrow keys or escape-w.
       /help [<command>]
          Lists all commands or provides help on an individual command.
       /quit